manufakturet-booking/manufakturet-booking.github.io/_posts/2023-03-24-Headset-VIVE-Focus-3.md

 ---
 ![Headset VIVE Focus 3](https://www.vive.com/media/filer_public/vive/product-listing/hero-vive-focus-series.png)

-[!NOTE]  The Vive Focus 3 is situated in ME Lab, and cannot be used elsewhere.<br><br>Standalone VR headset with integrated eye tracking and high-resolution LCD displays.
+ℹ️ The Vive Focus 3 is situated in ME Lab, and cannot be used elsewhere.<br><br>Standalone VR headset with integrated eye tracking and high-resolution LCD displays.
 Offers wide field of view, smooth refresh rate, and room-scale tracking via onboard cameras.
 Designed for wireless use with enterprise-grade comfort and performance.
 Suitable for immersive applications without a PC.
 ## KIT INCLUDES:
 -  VIVE Focus 3 headset
 -  2 x VIVE controllers